Get

 Image Credit: Heidi Bollich, Shutterstock

-4. Most Maine Coons Have Interesting Paws
+4. Some Maine Coons Have Interesting Paws

-Most Maine Coon cats are polydactyl, meaning they have extra toes.
+Some Maine Coon cats are polydactyl, meaning they have extra toes.

 When it comes to a Maine Coon, blue is certainly not the only variety.
-There are over 75 colors and patterns that exist in the Maine Coon breed alone.
+There are over 75 different colors and patterns that exist in the Maine Coon breed alone.

 Types of Maine Coon Cat Colors